robertcsmith/mariadb-server-docker/README.md

 ## Maintained by: [MariaDB](https://mariadb.com/)

 This is the Git repo of the [MariaDB Service "Official Images"](https://github.com/mariadb-corporation/mariadb-server-docker) for [mariadb](https://hub.docker.com/r/mariadb).
-See [the Docker Hub page](https://hub.docker.com/r/mariadb) for the full readme on how to use this Docker image and for information regarding contributing and issues.

 ---